 You had a long distinguished career in the Military or Police before the bright lights of London stole your heart, and you decided to become a Bodyguard – after realising you could do it much better than Kevin Costner (Frank Farmer).
 After many years of chasing the dream, you realise everything they told you was a lie!
 So what do you do next?
 Don’t worry we have the perfect tongue in cheek ‘post CP career guide’ for you!

 You could become a baggage handler; for years you’ve carefully counted those Louis Vuitton cases on and off the private jet, up and down the hotel floors in and out of hotel suites.
 Your shoulders and arms are well practised at holding those 30kg+ suitcases.
-Perfect practise for your new job at Heathrow airport!
+Perfect practice for your new job at Heathrow airport!
 Only now you can let it all out and throw them around to your heart’s content, let all that pent up frustration out!

 Be a Doorman, push it or pull it?
 It’s a 50/50 decision that most people get embarrassingly wrong.
 But not you, you can approach a door from behind a group of people, snap that arm out with confidence and instantly know which way that door opens.
 It’s a natural instinct you didn’t know you’d developed over the years – after getting it wrong and paying the consequences so many times before!
 Now the odds are stacked in your favour, you could become a doorman at one of London’s top hotels and earn twice the money you ever did in close protection for half the hours.

 Why not rest those tired legs of yours and become a Chauffeur?
 Many times over your glittering CP career has the team leader or principal ‘specially selected’ you to drive the £100k motor due to your ‘superior driving skills and superb London knowledge’.
 Why not put your feet up and make a career out of it, after all, cars almost drive themselves these days, so it’s easy money![dt_gap height=”40″ /]